 Since the size and shape of the vegetables impacts the speed of fermentation, keep the size of vegetables in one batch consistent, for even fermentation.

+Many recipes will specify what size to chop your vegetables.
+If not, chop to suit your family's taste buds.
+Chopped vegetables almost always require a salt brine.
 Depending on their size, these vegetables usually take longer to culture than grated or thinly sliced vegetables.
 Lacto-fermented Cauliflower and Carrot Pieces make a fun crunchy snack!

 Try a variety of methods to discover your favorite.
 You'll always have a quick addition to any meal.